Application Due Date: February 15, 2017

 Interdisciplinary grants were developed specifically to promote collaboration on topics of interest which cut across two or more disciplines.
 This grant supports transformative learning by encouraging a continuum of research, creative, and scholarly activities in all disciplines at the University.

-Collaborative groups who have received an Interdisciplinary Grant 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.
+Collaborative groups who have received a grant through the ORSP for 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.

 Research assistants receive ¾-time, ½-time and ¼-time assistantships or work 15 hours, 10 hours or 5 hours per week, respectively.
 Assistants are only allowed to work on campus a maximum of 20 hours per week in assistantship positions (RA and/or TA).
 Faculty are encouraged to split their RA awards into ½-time or ¼-time RAs to increase the number of students engaged in the research project.